 They distribute praise and censure with a view to their own interests; they say that dishonesty is shameful and unjust—meaning by dishonesty the desire to have more than their neighbors; for knowing their own inferiority, they would be only too glad to have equality...But if there were a man who had sufficient force [enter the Superman], he would shake off and break through and escape from all this; he would trample under foot all our formulas and spells and charms, and our laws, that sin against nature...He who would truly live ought to allow his desires to wax to the uttermost; but when they have grown to their greatest he should have courage and intelligence to minister to them, and to satisfy all his longings.
 And this I affirm to be natural justice and nobility.
 But the many cannot do this; and therefore they blame such persons, because they are ashamed of their own inability, which they desire to conceal; and hence they call intemperance base...They enslave the nobler natures, and they praise justice only because they are cowards.

 Of course, this has to be understood in the light of the time.
-The democracy of Plato's day appeared to have degenerated into something quite disheartening; dominated by populist rhetoric, indecision, and poor leadership due in part to the execution of all the good ones.
+The democracy of Plato's day appeared to have degenerated into something quite disheartening; dominated by populist rhetoric, indecision, and poor leadership due in part to the wholesale execution, scapegoat fashion, of the leadership during the Pelopennesian war.
 This democratic 'mob' were distributing 'praise and censure' only 'with a view to their own interests'.

 And yet, this mob rule was a product of the 'naturally' powerful.
 At least of a certain kind.
 The mob was a dangerous and pliable force, dominated by those who could harness their desire to take what they didn't earn.